6th - 13th August

 Getting to the Sunsail Hospitality Suite

-Disembark the Red Jet, turn left out of the station and walk through the Yacht Haven, you will see the Sunsail Hospitality Suite straight ahead.
+Disembark the Red Jet, turn left out of the terminal and walk through the Yacht Haven, you will see the Sunsail Hospitality Suite straight ahead.

 What to wear and bring

-On the day we will provide you with a polo shirt and gilet.
-In addition, we will provide life jackets, sailing gloves, hats, sun protection factor and sea sickness tablets if required.
+The week prior we will send you via courier a polo shirt and gilet along with your ferry tickets.
+In addition, on the day we will provide life jackets, sailing gloves, hats, sun protection factor and sea sickness tablets if required.
 In the event that we are unlucky enough to have a wet day, then we will have full wet weather gear on board for all guests.

 Things to bring